 Since then, Knausgård has published a series of noteworthy essay collections, amongst them a four-volume seasonal book series dedicated to unborn daughter.
 In 2019 he published a novel titled Fuglene under himlen (The Birds Beneath the Sky), in which Knausgård returns to the world of fiction through a tightly composed story, which is the baseline for a theatre version of Henrik Ibsen’s Peer Gynt.
 The novel includes references to the Danish philosopher Søren Kierkegaard.

 Along with the honor, Karl Ove Knausgård will receive the bronze sculpture The Ugly Duckling by sculptress Stine Ring Hansen, a prize of 500.000 DKK and the diploma The Beauty of the Swan.

-Next year, Karl Ove Knausgård will be in Odense, Denmark to receive the award at a ceremony on October 25th 2020.
+In October 2022, Karl Ove Knausgård will be in Odense, Denmark to receive the award at a ceremony.

 FOTO CREDIT AWARD GALLERY: Lars E. Andreasen